 Though it may not be known by a wealth of people, the Midwestern United States is a hidden gem when it comes to casino gambling.
 Though this is not true of every state, there are plenty of gambling locations throughout the region.
-Minnesota, in particular, is home to a large quantity of casinos and has been for quite some time.
-Like some of its neighbors, the existence of casinos in Minnesota has a lot to do with effort made to prevent money from leaving the state via Canadian casinos.
+Minnesota, in particular, is home to a large number of casinos and has been for quite some time.
+Like some of its neighbors, the existence of casinos in Minnesota has a lot to do with the effort made to prevent money from leaving the state via Canadian casinos.

 Black Bear Casino Resort

 Jackpot Junction Casino Hotel